phil-stein/mooh_engine/README.md

   - [ ] debug tools
     - [ ] add profiler
   - [ ] controller support ?
-  - [x] add tags or equivalent to entities
-    - just use flag
-    - for on_collision etc.
-    - single or multiple ?
-  - [ ] add logo to exe

 ## renderer
   - [ ] blending